 WordPress is a Content Management System that powers at least 27% of the Internet.
 It is estimated that 24 posts are published on WordPress websites every single second.
-And it has become important to have SSL certificates for WordPress websites these days because of its vast use.
+And it has become important to have SSL certificates for WordPress websites these days because of their vast use.

 Let’s say WordPress is like a giant pillar that supports and keeps the Internet grounded and available for all with great user-friendliness.
 Further, WordPress offers tons of plugins and extensions which can be used to extend the functionalities and performance of a website further.